What are Non-Rivalrous Goods?

 Goods can either be rivalrous or non-rivalrous.
-Rivalrous goods, being the opposite of non-rivalrous goods, are goods that can be consumed by only one person, such as a piece of chicken in a bucket.
+Being the opposite of non-rivalrous goods, rivalrous goods are goods that only one person can consume, such as a piece of chicken in a bucket.

 Say, for example, the bucket contains eight pieces of various parts of a chicken.
-This means that only eight individuals can ideally consume it and the ninth person may not receive a share anymore.
+This means that only eight individuals can ideally consume it, and the ninth person may not receive a share.
 Unlike non-rivalrous goods, rivalrous goods mean that its consumption by one person affects the overall supply of the goods.

 Non-rivalrous Goods and Non-excludable Goods

 A non-rivalrous good that is also non-excludable is the most ideal kind of public good.
 In short, it is the perfect public good.

 A product that is non-excludable means that it is difficult or even almost impossible to prohibit any person from using the good.
 For example, if a local government unit puts a flood control system in a city close to the river to protect it during extreme weather conditions, everyone in that community or city benefits from the flood control system, even if some people do not agree to it.

 Another example is a public park being accessible to everyone, even to people who are not from that city.
 Also, a fireworks display lets everyone enjoy the show.
 Note that these examples are also non-rivalrous because they do not get altered by more people using them.

 The flood control system protects everyone in the same way.
 The public park offers the same shelter to everyone.
 The fireworks display shows the same lights and colors to all spectators.

 Goods can also be non-excludable but rivalrous, which means that everyone can access them.
 Still, their consumption can affect the overall supply and the units left for other consumers to use.